signaldatascience/R-curriculum/assignments/homework/gelman/homework-gelman.md

 * **Assignment 3:** Sections 5.1--5.2 and 4.4--4.6.

 As you read, follow through the text and work through the examples in an R script of your own.
 Include your interpretation of the results as comments.
 Gelman uses `display()` from his own custom package, but you can just use `summary()` if you want.

+Look on [Gelman's website](http://www.stat.columbia.edu/~gelman/arm/software/) for the datasets used in his book.
+Download both

+> [Zip file with R/Bugs code](http://www.stat.columbia.edu/~gelman/arm/examples/Book_Codes.zip) for most of the examples from the book.

+and

+> [Zip file with data](http://www.stat.columbia.edu/~gelman/arm/examples/ARM_Data.zip) for most of the examples and exercises from the book.

+referring to the former to see which datasets to load from the latter.